giladnah/VLM-Demo/README.md

 7. **Secure Configuration**: All secrets (e.g., OpenAI API keys) are handled via environment variables or `.env` files, never committed to git.

 ---

+Opens and future tasks:
+- Add Hailo inference engine
+- Add support for multiple triggers (Different triggers for small and large models)
+- Add live video streaming to UI
+- Add support for modifying the prompt (currently defined in per engine code)
+- Fine tune application flow, and performance.
+- Refactor code to be more modular and easier to maintain.
+- Consider which VLM provider to use (Ollama, OpenAI, QWEN, Open Router etc.)
+- Consider building a UI only application, depends on Hailo RESTful API.

 ## Setup and Installation